aeternity/aepp-sdk-docs/Sophia.md

 ### Layout blocks

-Sophia uses Python-style layout rules to group declarations and statements.
+Sofia uses Python-style layout rules to group declarations and statements.
 A layout block with more than one element must start on a separate line and be indented more than the currently enclosing layout block.
 Blocks with a single element can be written on the same line as the previous token.